8 unexpected things to do in Lithgow

 The Lithgow countryside is home to a roll call of Australian wildlife: you’ll find platypuses, wombats, echidnas, kangaroos, bush lizards and more.
 Discover the local fauna and plenty more when you check in to Turon Gates Mountain Retreat, sitting pretty amid 2,400 hectares of wild bushland – the perfect backdrop for cottages, log cabins and glamping tents.
 Binoculars are provided.

-Walk this way
+Walk this way on an eco-tour

 The Greater Blue Mountains World Heritage Area covers one million hectares of rugged wilderness, sheer cliffs, deep canyons and bird-filled wetlands.
 Your task when hiking with Wolgan Valley Eco Tours is to see just how many of the region’s more than 400 animal species you can count.
 There are also glow worms tucked away in tunnels shrouded by ferny groves that appear to have slipped from the pages of a fairytale.
-Talented guides will explain how this pocket of the state is home to the highly endangered, Jurassic-age Wollemi Pine, thought to be extinct before being rediscovered in 1994.
+Talented guides will explain how this pocket of the state is home to the highly endangered, Jurassic-age Wollemi pine, thought to be extinct before being rediscovered in 1994.

 Indulge in field-to-fork foraging